Christie Farrell Lee & Bell

 You can expect the property owner to defend him or herself against your claim.
 Some of the most common arguments property owners use against claimants include:

-• You were on an area of the property you were not expected to be or where visitors are not typically welcome.
+• You were in an area of the property where you were not expected to be or where visitors are not typically welcome.

 • You should have noticed the dangerous condition on the property.

-• There were warnings about the hazardous condition, such as cones or signage.
+• There were warnings about the hazardous conditions, such as cones or signage.

 • You weren’t paying attention to what you were doing when you got hurt (for example, using a cell phone).